Quicr/new-qmsg/doc/protocol.md

 subscribe to a wild carded subset of the name to receive the desired messages.

-Users can have multipel devices each with their own MLS KeyPackage.
+Users can have multiple devices each with their own MLS KeyPackage.

 Devices are added to a team and can access any channel in that team.